Getting Started with AssisT

 - Off — No AI features (still get 35+ non-AI accessibility tools)

-Option 2: Local AI with Ollama (Recommended for Privacy)
+Option 1: Local AI with Ollama (Recommended)

 - Your data never leaves your device